lukrycyfa/events-and-ticket-management/README.md

 $ dfx canister call be2us-64aaa-aaaaa-qaabq-cai deleteEvent '("eventId")'
 ```

-- Delete an TicketClass, should be called by the TicketClass creator
+- Delete a TicketClass, which should be called by the TicketClass creator
 ```bash
 $ dfx canister call be2us-64aaa-aaaaa-qaabq-cai deleteTicketClass '("eventId", "ticketclassId")'
 ```

-- Delete an Ticket, should be called by the owner of the Ticket
+- Delete a Ticket, should be called by the owner of the Ticket
 ```bash
 $ dfx canister call be2us-64aaa-aaaaa-qaabq-cai deleteTicket '("ticketId")'
 ```